Fake Cartridges Are A Big Issue In The USA – We Tell You How You Can Avoid It

 I live in California, where cannabis is legal for recreational and medical use.
 You can find these carts in the Bay Area, and they are undercutting the competition with lower prices per gram.

 A Premium vape cartridge brand retails for $60 a gram on average in California.
 I found Mario Carts and Dank Vape Carts in the bay area selling for $25-$45 a gram.
-The reason for this low price is because it’s not as high in THC content as advertised and they have been proven to have pesticides inside of them.
+The reason for this low price is because it’s not as high in THC content as advertised and they have been proven to contain dirty oil.

 Fake Brass Knuckles Cartridges For Sale

-Brass Knuckles had its fair share of problems with pesticides, and they are blaming it on their counterfeit issue.
-Although, these Brass Knuckles carts that did test for pesticides were purchased from a Licensed dispensary.
+Brass Knuckles had its fair share of problems with pesticides, and they are blaming it on the counterfeit issue, although the person who lab tested the Brass Knuckles carts bought them from a licensed dispensary.

 My experience with vaping Brass Knuckles cartridges can provide some insight.
-I started vaping this cart brand about a few years ago and I consumed their products frequently.
-I was buying from a delivery service on Weedmaps for almost a year before I started seeing changes with their Blue Dream strain taste and strength.
-The Blue dream strain from Brass knuckles had a dramatic change in flavor from sweet to bitter.
-Then after about half a year only vaping Brass Knuckles vape cartridges, I started to experience chest pain.
+I started vaping this cart brand about a few years ago, and I consumed their products frequently.
+I was buying from a delivery service on Weedmaps for almost a year before I started to notice a change with their Blue Dream strain; the taste and strength were not what it used to be.
+Then after about half a year only vaping Brass Knuckles vape cartridges, I started to experience heavy chest pain.

 So how did I get Brass Knuckles vape cartridges that were contaminated with pesticides from a delivery driver from Weedmaps?
-There could have been a couple of possible scenarios I want to discuss that could have happened.
+There could have been a couple of possible scenarios I want to discuss.
 There is always the chance that the delivery driver who was working for the licensed cannabis seller made the switch.
-The other possibility is Brass Knuckles vape cartridges simply had quality control issues resulting in the contaminated vape cartridges.
+The other possibility is that Brass Knuckles vape cartridges had issues with their quality control.
 Tracking down who’s responsible for the bad THC oil is one of the most significant problems.
 Everyone involved in the supply chain blames someone else.
 We will certainly keep digging and update you along the way.